-Our visits to the Child Maintenance Service allow us to gather feedback from staff and this continues to indicate that they are benefiting from the new system in terms of the feedback they are receiving from users, in that they see their work delivering good outcomes for children.
-We would commend them for their continued efforts and commitments to those who use the service.
+This year our visits to the Child Maintenance Service have like many other situations had to be conducted virtually.
+While this limited the level of contact we were able to have with staff it allowed us to see that they continue to benefit from the new system in terms of the feedback they are receiving from users, in that they see their work delivering good outcomes for children.
+We would commend them for their efforts and commitments to those who use the service.

 Further detail on performance is provided in the following chapters, but I am pleased to provide assurance, at the outset, that the arrangements in place to monitor decision making continue to be robust and note that this conclusion is supported by the work of the NIAO.
-I would commend the staff of the CMS for the rigor and quality of their work and whilst there is always room for improvement, I can confirm that the quality of decision making is generally of a good standard.
+I would commend the staff of the CMS for the rigor and quality of their work and whilst there is always room for improvement, I can confirm that the quality of decision making continues to generally be of a good standard.